hasura/graphql-engine/manual/tutorial/6-user-model.rst

    :keywords: hasura, getting started, step 2

 ==================================
-Part II: Users, roles and sessions
+Part VI: Users, roles and sessions
 ==================================

-.. admonition:: Video reference
+..

-   `User management on Hasura <https://www.youtube.com/watch?v=Qbon0cgbneo>`_

-   The video is an introduction to user-management via the project console and basic user-management APIs. **After going through the 2 min video, you should read this page too!**
+   `User management on Hasura <https://www.youtube.com/watch?v=Qbon0cgbneo>`_ The video is an introduction to user-management via the project console and basic user-management APIs. **After going through the 2 min video, you should read this page too!**